jefdaj/ortholang-demo/templates/data.md

 * Genomes and proteomes from Phytozome

 Clicking a filename below will type the corresponding `load_` function in the interpreter for you.
 Type keywords to filter the table: "papaya faa", "refseq", "araport11 protein primary", etc.

-To assign variables, type the variable name first.
+To assign variables, type the variable name in the terminal first.
 For example: "arabidopsis =".
-Then click the `load` button to auto-fill the rest of the line.
+Then click the filename to auto-fill the rest of the line.

-Once you get the hang of it you can load your own files too:
+Once you get the hang of it you can load your own files:

 1. Use the `Upload files` button to send them to the server
 2. Type the appropriate `load_` function call